port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 Solving incidents efficiently is a crucial part of any production-ready environment.
 When managing an incident, there are a base concepts which are important to keep:
 - **Real time notifications** - When an incident has been created, either by an alert or manually, it is important that a push notification will be sent the the relvant authoritizes as soon as possible.
 This can be in the form of a Slack message, email or any other form of communication.
 - **Documentation** - When there is an ongoing incident, it is important that different personas across the organization will be aware of it.
-Hence, it is important to document the incident in relevant places, for example as a Port entity, a Github issue or even a Jira issue
+Hence, it is important to document the incident in relevant places, for example as a Port entity, a Github issue or a Jira issue.
 - **Visibility** - While troubleshooting, it is important to provide information both to all relevant personas in the organization.
 An ideal place to manage an incident would be a group chat with the relevant people.

 In this guide, we will be using Port's [Automations](../actions-and-automations/define-automations/define-automations.md) capabilities to automate incident management.